 Step 1: Make a List of Expected Monthly Expenses

-People typically have three types of expenses: fixed, variable, and one-time.
-Fixed expenses are things like mortgage/rent, property taxes, possibly some utility bills, car payment.
+Most expenses can fit into one of three categories: fixed, variable, and one-time.
+Fixed expenses are things like mortgage/rent, property taxes, and your car payment.

-In other cases, some utility bills might be variable—changing from month to month.
+Others, like some utility bills, might be variable, changing from month to month.
 Likewise any meals and entertainment expenses, medical expenses, pet care and personal care expenses may be variable.

-Typically, you can get this information from bank statements, credit card statements, and other receipts and bills.
-Take a look at what you spend now, then deduct expenses that you won’t have at retirement (perhaps a car payment or pay off your mortgage by then).
+Gather this information from bank statements, credit card statements, receipts and bills.
+Take a look at what you spend now, then deduct expenses you won’t have at retirement (perhaps you’ll eliminate a car payment or pay off your mortgage by then).
 Tally what’s left to get an estimate of your projected expenses and create a line-item budget.

 Step 2: Estimate Retirement Income

 Take a look at projected monthly withdrawals from Social Security, retirement accounts, pensions, real estate investments (like a rental property), and any savings or part-time income.
-What does your monthly retirement income look like?
+Total them up to figure out what your monthly income will be.

 Step 3: Compare Expected Expenses to Expected Income

-Some people may already be investing in their company-sponsored 401k plan or a similar retirement plan.
-But those who don’t have access to one, or want to increase their savings can also save in an individual retirement account like an Traditional IRA or Roth IRA.
+You may already have retirement savings in your company-sponsored 401k plan or a similar retirement plan.
+But those who don’t have access to one, or want to increase their savings can also save in an individual retirement account like a Traditional IRA or Roth IRA.

 Not so fast.
-Gina may have contributed only $2,200 to her IRA, but if her account earns an average rate of 8% compounded annually, she has actually saved $2,280 after one year.
+You may have contributed only $2,200 to your IRA, but if your account earns an average rate of 8% compounded annually, you have actually saved $2,280.

 Ready to start saving to cover your retirement expenses?
 Consider an investment account on the SoFi Invest® Brokerage Platform.
 Investors can buy stocks, exchange-traded funds, cryptocurrency, and even fractional shares.
-SoFi members also have access to SoFi Financial Planners who can provide personalized insights and financial advice and make the most of their retirement savings.
+SoFi members also have access to SoFi Financial Planners who can provide personalized insights and financial advice so members can make the most of their retirement savings.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.